 Height: Comes in heights of 24, 30, 36, 42, and 48 inches

-Additional Features: The Midwest Dog Exercise Pen can be purchased with or without a door.
+Additional Features: This exercise pen can be purchased with or without a door.
 It comes with 8 ground anchors and a durable e-coat finish to protect against rust and other elements for outdoor use.
-Folds flat for convenient storage.
+As a bonus, it folds flat for convenient storage, so it’s easy to put away when you’re not using it.

-CONS: Some owners report their dogs climbing out of the shorter models, as well as knocking over the panels.
-With the gold zinc model, some users found the zinc coating wearing off.
+CONS: Some owners report their dogs climbing out of the shorter models, as well as knocking over the panels (so it may not be heavy duty enough for rough and tough dogs).
+With the gold zinc model, some users found the zinc coating wearing off over time.

 Color: Blue, Blue Moon, Brown, Chrome, Dark Grey, Frosty White, Pearl White, Pink, Red, Turquoise, and White